Diabetic Retinopathy: Symptoms and Treatment Options

 Diabetic retinopathy is most effectively prevented by careful management of blood sugar, blood pressure, and weight.
 Vision loss can also be prevented by scheduling regular eye exams and contacting an eye doctor if you notice any changes in your vision.

 In the event that a patient does develop retinopathy, timely treatment can slow or halt the progression of the disease and prevent serious vision problems.
 Your Swagel Wootton Eye Institute team will work with you to select the right treatment plan, which may include one or more of the following options:

 - Laser surgery is used to control and shrink leaking blood vessels and prevent the growth of new blood vessels.

 - In a vitrectomy, blood and scar tissue is removed by making a tiny incision in the eye.

 - Intravitreal injections stop the growth of new blood vessels with inhibitors introduced directly into the eye.

 While vision loss due to diabetic retinopathy cannot be reversed, prompt treatment can significantly reduce the risk of further progression of the disease and blindness.

 Swagel Wootton Eye Institute has both the equipment and the expertise to diagnose and treat diabetic retinopathy using a comprehensive approach.
-Schedule a consultation today to begin the important process of controlling your diabetic retinopathy.
+Schedule a consultation today at our Mesa or Chandler locations to begin the important process of controlling your diabetic retinopathy.